krismakesstuff/KrumSampler/README.md

   - Click the arrow button on the left side of the plug-in to accomplish this.
 It will also disable the Info Panel.
 ### - notes
 - Some limitations
-  - The maximum file length a sample can be is 3 seconds.
-This is a restriction that keeps the voice count down.
+  - The maximum file length a sample can be is 7 seconds.
+Just trying to keep voice count down.
-    - if you had 10 7-second long files and triggered all of them and 2 seconds later you trigger them again, you would then be rendering 20 voices.
-The more Voices the more CPU you use.
-I'm trying to keep CPU to a minumum.
-That being said I will be increasing the max file length to 5(?) seconds.
   -  The maximum number of modules is 20.
 This theoritcally could be more, but things get tricky when we start to consider automation.
   -  The maximum number of voices that the sampler has is 14.
 This just means it can render 14 files at the same time (technically it's 15, but one voice is always preserved for the file previewing function).
 I don't think you'll need more than that, but now that I have this in a stable place I would consider adding more.
     - In the future it would be cool to auto generate samples for different velocities and in that case I could see more voices being necessary.